gordonmike/gordonmike/README.md

 ---

 ### ⚡ Let's Collaborate
 I am currently open for freelance opportunities and project bounties.
-If you need a custom Android application, an offline database system integrated, or a machine learning model optimized for mobile devices, shoot me a message.
+If you need a custom Android application, an offline database system integrated, or a machine learning model optimized for mobile devices, or just need help in something, shoot me a message.